Dharma1987/302website/content/posts/Module13Report.md

-Since we are using Hugo and WordPress content management systems, **I can use these two CMSs to create post, add image, links and changes the themes.** Moreover, I can add plugins and extensions the way I want from avalable options.*In addition, I learned how content creator can add advertisements by using plugins like AdSanity, AdRotate etc. in order to make money.*
+Since we are using Hugo and WordPress content management systems, **I can use these two CMSs to create post, add image, links and changes the themes.** Moreover, I can add plugins and extensions the way I want from avalable options.*In addition, I learned how content creator can add advertisements by using plugins like AdSanity, AdRotate etc. in order to make money.* Further, I learned how we can set up file permissions to increase the security of WordPress websites.
+We can manage who can read, write and execute the files that way we want.

 I can find and use resources for self-directed learning.
 --------------------------------------------------------